The Raiselig Dossier: Demon's Eye

 The ersahj’s smile vanished.
 “What?
 Speak again, and louder, Scrivener, that I might hear exactly what you say with no misunderstanding.”

 From their jacket pocket, Raiselig produced a pair of tiny spectacles which slipped over their ears.
-Then, a small parchment followed which was unfolded and held before their eyes.
+A small parchment followed, which was unfolded and held before their eyes.
 They cleared their throat and spoke again.

 “Two weeks ago, a delegation of shamans, priests, sages, and holy-folk met at the circle of the Edi.
 There, they brought with them a sacrifice of black blood, an offering of burning smoke, and a bundle of dead wood.
 Together they spoke the holy quatron, and danced the prayer of the undying.
 With their heads anointed of blessed water and oil, with their heads shaven and their clothing burned, they performed the binding suitably and successfully.
 You shall not become kulshedra.”